Marie Antoinette: Flight, arrest at Varennes and return to Paris (21–25 June 1791)

-Radicalization of the Revolution after Varennes (1791–1792)
+Radicalisation of the Revolution after Varennes (1791–1792)

 Marie-Antoinette, c.
 1792.
 Unfinished portrait by Alexander Kucharsky, damaged with a pike by a revolutionary.

 After their return from Varennes the queen, her family and entourage were held under tight surveillance by the National Guard in the Tuileries, where the royal couple was guarded night and day.
 Four guards accompanied the queen wherever she went, and her bedroom door had to be left open at night.
 Her health also began to deteriorate, thus further reducing her physical activities.

 On 17 July 1791, with the support of Barnave and his friends, Lafayette's Garde Nationale opened fire on the crowd that had assembled on the Champ de Mars to sign a petition demanding the deposition of the king.
 The estimated number of those killed varies between 12 and 50.
 Lafayette's reputation never recovered from the event and, on 8 October he resigned as commander of the National Guard.
 Their enmity continuing, Marie Antoinette played a decisive role in defeating him in his aims to become the mayor of Paris in November 1791.

 As her correspondence shows, while Barnave was taking great political risks in the belief that the queen was his political ally and had managed, despite her unpopularity, to secure a moderate majority ready to work with her, Marie Antoinette was not considered sincere in her cooperation with the moderate leaders of the French Revolution, which ultimately ended any chance to establish a moderate government.
 Moreover, the view that the unpopular queen was controlling the king further degraded the royal couple's standing with the people, which the Jacobins successfully exploited after their return from Varennes to advance their radical agenda to abolish the monarchy.
 This situation lasted until the spring of 1792.